Ohio program helps people with disabilities save money - NewsBreak

 Sjoberg said having the option to save while keeping certain federal benefits is a game changer.

 “The long-term supports like home health aide, personal care aide, nursing services, things like that, is basically through Medicaid,” Sjoberg said.
-“You can’t get it through Medicare, you can’t get it through private insurance, so Medicaid is a lifesaver for people.”Ohio’s colorful sunsets, sunrises explained
+“You can’t get it through Medicare, you can’t get it through private insurance, so Medicaid is a lifesaver for people.”Police identify catalytic converter theft suspect

 To be eligible, you must have a physical or mental impairment that causes significant functional limitations, and you must have been diagnosed with the disability by age 26.